-2023 2022
+2024 2023

 £m £m

-At 1 January 313 313
+At 1 January - 313

 Assets transferred to Held for Sale (313)

-At 1 January and 31 December 313
+At 1 January and 31 December

-On 30 November 2020, the Company acquired a 25.95% shareholding in Aviva Singlife, a joint venture created following the sale of Aviva LTD and AAPL.
 On 13 September 2023, the Group announced the sale of its entire shareholding in Singapore Life Holdings Pte Ltd, together with two debt instruments, to Sumitomo Life Insurance Company.
-The shareholding and the debt instruments have been classified as held for sale at 31 December 2023.
+The shareholding and the debt instruments were classified as held for sale at 31 December 2023 and the sale was completed in 2024.
 Further detail is provided in note 13.